 At Arizona State University, we place great value on the research and scholarship of our students and faculty and are committed to a culture of academic integrity and scholarly ethics.
 We welcome you into our culture of academic excellence and integrity and hope you will help foster and promote ethical and honest behavior in connection with your scholarly work and interactions with your peers.

+No matter what stage of your educational or professional career pursuits, acting with integrity is a cornerstone of leadership and good citizenship.
 Integrity is a character-driven commitment to honesty, doing what is right, and guiding others to do what is right.
 Arizona State University students and faculty are expected to act with integrity in their educational pursuits.

-The ASU student academic integrity policy lists violations in detail.
-These violations fall into five broad areas that include but are not limited to:
+Academic dishonesty falls into five broad areas that include but are not limited to: